 A sheer lace material used as the foundation (or base) for wigs and other postiche items.
 It is a fine material with a honeycomb mesh that allows for hair to be knotted into the lace.

-A contouring technique used to draw subtle attention to a facial feature by using a lighter colour e.g. use a slightly lighter foundation on cheek bones to create width, or lighter eye shadow under the eye brows to create lift.
-The opposite of shading.
+A contouring technique used to draw subtle attention to a facial feature by using a lighter colour.
+For example, using a slightly lighter foundation on cheekbones to create width.
+Likewise, using a lighter eyeshadow under the eyebrows to create lift.
+Highlighting has the opposite effect of shading.

 A term that refers to the darkening of an area of skin due to the abnormal excessive production of melanin (the pigment that contributes to skin colour).